Paul Smith (artist)

 Paul Smith (September 21, 1921 – June 25, 2007) was an American typewriter artist.

 Biography

-Smith was born in 1921 in Philadelphia, Pennsylvania.
-He suffered from severe spastic cerebral palsy from an early age.
+Smith was born in Philadelphia and suffered from severe spastic cerebral palsy from an early age.
 The loss of fine motor control of his face and hands made it impossible for him to attend school—or even eat, clothe, or bathe himself—and also made it difficult for him to express himself.

-Paul never married and had no children.
+Smith never married and had no children.
 In 1967 he entered the retirement facility Rose Haven in Roseburg Oregon.